zoisite-rb/zoisite-rb/guides/source/configuring.md

 #### `config.sandbox_by_default`

-When `true`, rails console starts in sandbox mode.
-To start rails console in non-sandbox mode, `--no-sandbox` must be specified.
+When `true`, zoisite console starts in sandbox mode.
+To start zoisite console in non-sandbox mode, `--no-sandbox` must be specified.
 This is helpful to avoid accidental writing to the production database.
 Defaults to `false`.

 #### `config.secret_key_base`